emberjs/website/source/blog/2018-05-04-the-emberjs-times-issue-45.md

   <p>Wondering about something related to Ember, Ember Data, Glimmer, or addons in the Ember
   ecosystem, but don't know where to ask?
 Readers’ Questions are just for you!</p>

+  <p><strong>Submit your own</strong> short and sweet <strong>question</strong> under <a href="bit.ly/ask-ember-core" target="ask-ember-core">https://bit.ly/ask-ember-core</a> and a member of the Ember team will answer in a future edition of the Ember.js Times.
+And don’t worry, there are no silly questions, we appreciate them all - promise! 🤞</p>
 </div>

-**Submit your own** short and sweet **question** under [bit.ly/ask-ember-core](https://bit.ly/ask-ember-core) and a member of the Ember team will answer in a future edition of the Ember.js Times.
-And don’t worry, there are no silly questions, we appreciate them all - promise! 🤞

 ---